richard-gyiko/autogen-ext-mcp/README.md

 # AutoGen Extension for MCP Tools

-This package provides integration between [Microsoft AutoGen](https://microsoft.github.io/autogen/) and [MCP (Multi-Agent Cooperation Protocol)](https://github.com/microsoft/mcp) tools, enabling AutoGen agents to use MCP-based tools in their workflows.
+This package provides integration between [Microsoft AutoGen](https://microsoft.github.io/autogen/) and the [Model Context Protocol (MCP)](https://modelcontextprotocol.io), enabling AutoGen agents to seamlessly connect with various data sources and tools.

+MCP is an open standard that enables secure, two-way connections between AI systems and data sources, replacing fragmented integrations with a single universal protocol.
+This allows AI assistants to maintain context as they move between different tools and datasets.

 ## Installation